-Abortion is legal in Pennsylvania until 24 weeks.
-After 24 weeks, abortion is legal only if necessary to save the mother's life.
+Abortion is legal in Pennsylvania through 24 weeks.
+Thereafter, abortion is legal only if necessary to save the life of the mother.

 The limits of Pennsylvania's abortion laws have been played out on the national legal stage.
 While most Americans have heard of Roe v.
 Wade, a Pennsylvania abortion law has proven equally instrumental in determining abortion restrictions in our country.